v2sCollections/City-of-Dreams/README.md

 ## [Cyberpunk2077](https://)

-1. Start with a fresh install of**Cyberpunk 2077**.
+1. Start with a fresh install of Cyberpunk 2077.
+2. Make sure the game is installed on an SSD.
-2. You need to create a mod folder go to the following location (Locations below) and create a folder named mod.
+3. You need to create a mod folder go to the following location (Locations below) and create a folder named mod.
 When done should look as follows.

 ```
 Steam> Drive Letter\SteamLibrary\steamapps\common\Cyberpunk 2077\archive\pc\mod